Mount Adams (Washington): Exploration

 While the north and south faces of Adams are climbed easily, the west and east faces of the mountain were deemed impossible to climb because of the steep cliffs and ice cascades.
-To some, this assumption was a challenge and for years, C. E. Rusk searched for a way to climb the east face.
+To some, this assumption was a challenge and for years, Rusk searched for a way to climb the east face.
 On one of these excursions, in 1919, Rusk named the Wilson Glacier, Victory Ridge, and the Roosevelt Cliff.
 It was on this trip that Rusk decided that the Castle held the easiest route up.
 In 1921, 67 years after the first ascent of Adams, a group from the Cascadians mountaineering club, led by Rusk, completed the first ascent of the precipitous east face of the mountain.
 Their route took them up the Rusk Glacier, onto Battlement Ridge, up and over The Castle, and across the vast, heavily crevassed eastern side of the summit ice cap.
 One of the party, Edgar E. Coursen, said that the route was "thrilling to the point of extreme danger."
 Others in the party were Wayne E. Richardson, Clarence Truitt, Rolland Whitmore, Robert E. Williams, and Clarence Starcher.
 Three years later, in 1924, a group of three men from the Mazamas finally climbed the west face of Adams.
 This route is straightforward, but made difficult by icefalls, mud slips, and easily started rock avalanches.

 Some of the caves around Adams were subject to commercial ventures.
 In the 1860s, ice was gathered from the Ice Cave and shipped to Portland and The Dalles in years of short supply elsewhere.
 Oddly, a "claim" to the cave using mining laws was used in order to gain exclusive access to the ice.
 Cheese Cave was used for potato storage in the 1930s and later was home to the Guler Cheese Company, which produced, for a number of years in the 1950s, a bleu cheese similar to the Roquefort produced in Roquefort-sur-Soulzon, France.
 A legend from the Klickitats regarding the formation of the caves, involves a man and his wife who were of gigantic stature.
 The man left his wife and married a mouse, which became a woman.
 His wife was furious and because she threatened to kill the man and the "mouse-wife," they hid farther up the mountain at a lake.
 The man's wife assumed they were underground and began digging for them.
 In the process, she dug out the many caves in the area.
 Eventually, she reached the place where they were and the man allowed her to kill the "mouse-wife" to save his own life.
 Her blood colored the rocks of the lake red and the place was known as Hool-hool-se, which is from the Native American word for mouse.
 Eventually, the wife killed the man as well and lived alone in the mountains.

 Adams was the feature of a 1915 documentary When the Mountains Call.
 This film documented the journey from Portland to the summit and showed many of the sights along the way.